SyxSmiley/F.Config/README.md

 [DI]

-1-10=Test comment $ | Set the comment of the digital input 1-10 to Test comment 0 to 9

-11-20=Test comment $5 | Set the comment of the digital input 11-20 to Test comment 5 to 15
+1-10=Test comment $

+11-20=Test comment $5

+# Load configuration file
+Load the actual configuration of the robot and save into a configuration file.
+The file will be saved in the download folder.

+## Limitation
+Only connected IOs are saved in into the configuration file

+# Direct input